Mississippi Military and Veterans Benefits

-Mississippi Veterans Affairs, Veterans Service Officers: Mississippi Veterans Affairs has trained Veterans Service Officers located throughout the state that can assist Veterans, and their Families find and apply for benefits under federal, state and local laws.
+Mississippi Veterans Affairs, Veterans Service Officers: Mississippi Veterans Affairs has trained Veterans Service Officers located throughout the state to assist Veterans and their Families find and apply for benefits under federal, state and local laws.
 All their services are provided free of charge.

 Mississippi State Benefit Highlights and Eligibility